tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 error occurs in Chrome browser only (I guess because of numerous blocker browser extensions installed) - try to use another browser (say, Safari).

+***UPDATE***

+error is caused by ad-blocking extensions - try to disable them and reload page. or else it's better to whitelist Graph API Explorer page.

 ### You are not logged in

 Facebook response when making request to request URL: